szpak/mockito-java8/README.md

 ## Rationale

 Mockito-Java8 is a side effect of my short presentation [Java 8 brings power to testing!](https://speakerdeck.com/szpak/java-8-brings-power-to-testing) which I gave at GeeCON TDD 2015 and DevConf.cz 2015.
-In my speech using 4 examples I showed how Java 8 - namely lambda expressions - can simplify testing tools.
+In my speech, using 4 examples, I showed how Java 8 - namely lambda expressions - can simplify testing tools.

+## Limitations

+Unfortunately there is a set of nice Java 8 related features which cannot be implemented without a non backward compatible changes in Mockito core and therefore cannot be implemented as an add-on.
+A good news is that [Mockito 3.0](https://github.com/mockito/mockito/issues/297) is planned to require
+Java 8 making it all possible.

 ## Additional information

 mockito-java8 has been written by Marcin Zajączkowski.
 The author can be contacted directly via email: mszpak ATT wp DOTT pl.
 There is also Marcin's blog available: [Solid Soft](http://blog.solidsoft.info/) - working code is not enough.

 mockito-java8 is a separate project and is NOT supported by The Mockito Core Team.